trust-mfn-berlin/animals-as-objects/vault/story.inventory-books.md

 [^4]: These labels have only been preserved in rare cases as they were removed during the institutional restructuring that took place in the postwar period.
 Only objects that were given to other institutions before this time and that were later given back to the institute still bear these old labels.
 In the chronicles of Friedrich-Wilhelms-Universität zu Berlin, however, the acquisition of a typewriter “to produce labels” was recorded for fiscal year 1894/1895.
 See anonymous.
 “Chronik der königlichen Friedrich-Wilhelms-Universität zu Berlin für das Rechnungsjahr 1894/95”.
 In _Chronik der Friedrich-Wilhelms-Universität_, vol. 8.
 Berlin: 113. https://www.digi-hub.de/viewer/resolver?urn=urn:nbn:de:kobv:11-d-6653534 (20.06.2021).

 [^5]: Günther Tembrock.
-“Das Zoologische Institut der Humboldt-Universität von 1945 bis zur Gründung der Sektion Biologie”. _Wissenschaftliche Zeitschrift der Humboldt-Universität zu Berlin, Math.-Naturw.
-Reihe_ (1985): 281.
+“Das Zoologische Institut der Humboldt-Universität von 1945 bis zur Gründung der Sektion Biologie”. _Wissenschaftliche Zeitschrift der Humboldt-Universität zu Berlin_ (1985): 281.

 [^6]: Staffan Müller-Wille.
 “Names and Numbers: ‘Data’ in Classical Natural History, 1758-1859”. _Osiris_ 32, no. 1 (2017): 109-128.